 - Gestures: Android devices support a variety of gesture controls, including double-tap, swipe, and pinch-to-zoom.
 These gestures can be customized to suit the user’s needs.

-- Switch Access: Switch Access is a feature that allows users to control their device using an external switch or keyboard.
+- Switch Access: Switch Access is a feature that allows users to control their devices using an external switch or keyboard.
 This feature is designed for users with mobility impairments who may find it difficult to interact with the touch screen.

 - The Top Android Productivity Apps: Boost Your Efficiency and Get More Done